 You will also need to complete at least 5 hours of night flight instruction, comprising 3 hours of dual instruction, which will include at least 1 hour of cross country navigation and 5 solo take-offs and 5 solo full stop landings.

-If you have completed the basic instrument flight module, you will be credited the 10 hours instrument instruction time requirement.
+If you have completed the basic instrument flight module at a Training Organisation approved to conduct the IR(A), you will be credited the 10 hours instrument instruction time requirement.

 You will not need to complete the additional night flight instruction if you already hold a night rating (aeroplane).